sandboxie-plus/sandboxie-docs/PlusContent/RamDiskSupport.md

 ### Updating Sandbox Configuration:

-Open the Sandboxie.ini configuration file for the sandbox you wish to enhance.
+Open the **[Sandboxie Ini](../Content/SandboxieIni.md)** configuration file for the sandbox you wish to enhance.
 To enable the RAM Disk for this sandbox, include the following line within the respective sandbox's section:

     UseRamDisk=y

 ### Configuring Global Settings:

-To enable RAM Disk Support across all your sandboxes, navigate to the [GlobalSettings] section within the Sandboxie.ini file.
+To enable RAM Disk Support across all your sandboxes, navigate to the [GlobalSettings] section within the **[Sandboxie Ini](../Content/SandboxieIni.md)** file.
 Allocate the appropriate memory for the RAM Disk by adding this line:

     RamDiskSizeKb=2097152